 Assessing Your Pantry

-Take a look at your empty pantry and consider where you will place your items.
 You’ll want to make sure that you can see everything when you are done arranging your stuff.

 Consider putting rarely used items high and often used items at around eye level and down.
-And depending on the age of your child, you want to keep their stuff reachable.

 If you have a deep reach-in pantry, try arranging your items up against the wall as much as possible in a U-shape pattern.

-This will allow you to reach in easily instead of pushing items out of your way to get to something.
-And it keeps everything visible.
+This will allow you to reach in easily instead of pushing items out of your way to get to something, and it keeps everything visible.

 Consider moving shelving if necessary.
-My pantry’s tallest

 Now, my tallest